dqops/dqo/docs/dqo-concepts/index.md

     that was captured by sensor (a result of an SQL query).
     The rule verifies if the `sensor readout` is valid or a data quality issue should be raised.
-    For example, the [max_percent](../reference/rules/Comparison.md#max-percent) rule will verify if the result of the [null_percent](../reference/sensors/column/nulls-column-sensors.md#null-percent) sensor is valid.
+    For example, the [max_percent](../reference/rules/Comparison.md#max-percent) rule will verify if the result of the [null_percent](../reference/sensors/column/nulls-column-sensors.md#null-percent) sensor is acceptable.

  - **[Data quality KPIs](definition-of-data-quality-kpis.md)**